 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...

 - Drink water – plenty of water.
 About eight glasses or two litres depending on your size

 - Avoid smoke and smoking; both actively and passively

 - Avoid wearing contact lenses for long periods of time (or wearing them at all)

-If your dry eye symptoms get worse as the winter months progress, it is definitely worth purchasing eye drops to lubricate the eyes.
-However, we must stress that you must only use drops that are suitable for your eye condition, so please seek expert advice from your ophthalmologist first.
+Dry eye drops are available for anyone to buy in pharmacies and supermarkets.
+However, it’s recommended to only use drops that are suitable for your eye condition, so seek expert advice from your ophthalmologist first.